 - To achieve patient centricity, both industrialized and frontier markets must change their top-down models.

-- While logistics are often the focus, money and information flow are often the biggest challenges for frontier markets.
+- While logistics are usually the focus, money and information flow are often the biggest challenges for frontier markets.

 - Industrialized markets can learn from entrepreneurs in frontier markets who are solving supply chain challenges with very strict resource constraints.